Dor-Ka/frontend-basics-homepage/README.md

 - **v0.5** (2025-04-07): Added "Contact Me" section and moved styles to a separate file
 - **v0.6** (2025-04-07): Added navigation bar with anchor links and smooth scrolling
 - **v0.7** (2025-04-08): Added sticky navigation bar and scroll spy functionality.
+- **v0.8** (2025-04-08): Added responsive design improvements and media queries for navigation, projects, and contact sections.